2. The Noun

-- transitive: uruk thrakash “an orc brought (something)”
+- Transitive: uruk thrakaz “an orc brought (something)”

-- transitive with enclitic pronoun: uruk thrakashul “an orc brought it”
+- Transitive with enclitic pronoun: uruk thrakazul “an orc brought it”

-- intransitive with enclitic pronoun: uruk thrakushul “an orc came”
+- Intransitive with enclitic pronoun: uruk thrakuzul “an orc came”

 The ergative marks the subject of the sentence if there is an explicit direct object which in turn is marked by the absolutive.